industrial-edge/qr-code-scanner/docs/Implementation.md

 ### Accessing device tree

-To enable the access to the hosts devices, the application needs to run in priviledge mode.
-The priviledge mode needs to be enable in the docker-compose file by adding the **privileged:** **true** option to the corresponding service.
+To enable the access to the input devices, the application needs to have access the `/dev/input` folder of the host system.
+The input device folder can be added by using the **devices** keyword in the docker-compose file.
+The dedicated devices will then be mapped to the docker container and can be used by the application.

 >**Excerpt from docker-compose.yml**
 >